MadhavKauntia/my-notes/backend/http.md

 # HTTP
+Hypertext Transfer Protocol (often abbreviated to HTTP) is a communications protocol.
+It is used to send and receive webpages and files on the internet.
 ### Client / Server
 * **Client** - Browser, Python, or JS app
 * **Server** - HTTP Web Server